blogtheristo/CV/README.md

 Availability: Please contact on LinkedIn or WhatsApp +358400319010

+Location: Remote Offices
+:star2
-Location: remote office Espoo, Finland,  or on-site (travel and accommodation costs exl.)
+Espoo, Finland,  or on-site (travel and accommodation costs exl.)

 Allocation: from 50% up to 100%.